Vk420/trombone-mc-server/README.md

 # minecraft-server-status
-Get the status of a Minecraft server using MCApi
+Get the status of a Minecraft server using MCApi (Hosted for private server.
+Credit goes to Cindr)

 # Youtube Video Guide:
 [YouTube](https://youtu.be/yZlAMfPM_sA)